ctarda/Turnstile/README.md

 Turnstile builds as a framework, and therefore needs iOS 8.

+Turnstile has been migrated to Swift 2, and therefore it requires Xcode 7.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.